Dealing with mud at the barn

-You can also create a low-lying “pond” in which rainwater drains, and pump it out using a sump pump.
+- You can also create a low-lying “pond” in which rainwater drains, and pump out using a sump pump.

 This little tractor is digging some trenches and building some “walls” to keep heavy rains from flooding the stalls at these showgrounds.

-- For smaller areas, like the runs outside of barn stalls or pipe corrals, you can typically get great help in preventing mud by using a variety of wood products to create “outdoor bedding”.
+- For smaller areas, like the runs outside of barn stalls or pipe corrals, you can typically get great help in preventing mud by using various wood products to create “outdoor bedding”.

 - I particularly like any cedar that has been shredded.
 Wood pellets that expand when wet can also be great.
 For a 24 x 24 area, I have had great luck with using about 10 to 15 bags.
 You will have to play around with what works for you.

 Use a grid system around gates, troughs, and other muddy areas

 - You can structurally reinforce the ground and prevent erosion using grids that blend into the dirt.